asmahai1399/Splay-Tree-/README.md

 2 .
 Easy implementation , unlike AVL & RB Tree it doesnt stores extra information

 ## Disadvantages Of Splay Tree :
 1 .
-As they are not strictly balanced so height can become linear or skewed which makes O(n) but it happens in very rare cases
+As they are not strictly balanced so height can become linear or skewed(right or left) which changes its time complexity to O(n) but it happens in very rare cases

 ## References :
 1 . https://en.wikipedia.org/wiki/Splay_tree